 If you are into software development, you must be used to new languages, new techniques, new codes showing up at your desk more often than you want it to.
 This leaves you with nagging self-doubts every now and then: ‘Can I cope up with this and stay on my feet?’
-Here’s where we suggest you to set aside a moment and take a good look at this: ‘fundamentals remain over time.
+Here’s where we suggest you set aside a moment and take a good look at this: ‘fundamentals remain over time.
 Techniques change.’
-So, here in this article we try to present the fundamentals in layman terms.
+So, here in this article, we try to present the fundamentals in layman terms.
 Hopefully, you can successfully compile it in your coding world.

 KISS – Keep it simple, silly!

 Kiss – abbreviated as keep it simple, silly (stupid)!!!!
-Hope the four exclamation marks fulfills its duty of keeping this principle inside your geek head every time you hop on to your code editor.
+Hope the four exclamation marks fulfill its duty of keeping this principle inside your geek head every time you hop on to your code editor.
 Well, it would be better if you remembered it irrespective of opening your editor as this pretty much applies to every aspect of life, as well.
 The KISS principle was coined by Kelly Johnson, and it states that most systems work best if they are kept simple rather than making them complex; therefore simplicity should be a key goal in design and unnecessary complexity should be avoided.
 Keep it simple that it cannot be more simple.
 What is the payoff?
-Your code becomes easy to understand, less prone to errors and can be maintained easily.
-Not only will you be happy for keeping it simple, others will thank you for having kept it simple.
+Your code becomes easy to understand, less prone to errors, and can be maintained easily.
+Not only will you be happy for keeping it simple, but others will also thank you for having kept it simple.
 With that being said, it is easy to overlook this principle.
 KISS does not mean taking a rigid compromise on the features- be it internal or external.
 Keep it simple to an extent where it is elegant.
 If you make ugly compromises on the features it might become what is the opposite of user friendly and elegant.

 Avoid using fancy code snippets just because it is fancy.
 Evaluate its benefits and the premises inside which the benefits are applicable.
 Try to avoid the fancy outside its own premises.
 Complex sounds hard, but simple and elegant is harder.
 If you think a task is complex and hard to implement, you are most probably right.
 But it so happens that problems that are intense, and arduous to implement are usually one thing – SIMPLE.
-So, you better keep it simple,silly!
+So, you better keep it simple, silly!

 DRY – Don’t repeat yourself!